 The day-to-day operations of product development can be seen as a perpetual struggle or as bringing harmony through diverse talents – in strategy, design and technology.
 A Product Manager can then see the role akin to that of a philharmonic conductor – orchestrating seemingly diverse talents to deliver a harmonious experience.
-The mindset here is to accept that there are many stakeholders (users, business leaders, marketing, engineering, design, etc.) that are involved and need to collaborate to get a successful product in the market.
+The mindset her is to accept that there are many stakeholders (users, business leaders, marketing, engineering, design, etc.) and that are involved and need to collaborate to get a successful product in the market.

-More often than not, all three roles may be required to be performed in parts.
+More often than not, all three roles maybe required to be performed in parts.
 In essence, a Product Manager’s role is balancing a strategic vision and driving operational details –a combination of having a birds eye view and worm’s eye view, as it were.
 Another key trait of an effective Product Manager is to place the end-user’s needs at the centre.
 No decision pertaining to a product is due one’s personal inclinations or bias.
 In case of stakeholder conflicts, a Product Manager should only trust end user research.

 In upcoming articles in this series on product management we will examine in-depth the characteristics of a great Product Manager, the tools and services essential for product management and relevant trends in the industry.